MIC-DKFZ/nnUNet/readme.md

+**Momo's notes:** This repo includes notes on the application of nnU-Net for segmentation of Vestibular Schwannoma tumors.

+The study publishing the dataset is: Shapey, J., Kujawa, A., Dorent, R., Wang, G., Dimitriadis, A., Grishchuk, D., Paddick, I., Kitchen, N., Bradford, R., Saeed, S. R., Bisdas, S., Ourselin, S., & Vercauteren, T. (2021).
+Segmentation of vestibular schwannoma from MRI, an open annotated dataset and baseline algorithm.
+In Scientific Data (Vol. 8, Issue 1).
+Springer Science and Business Media LLC.

+The data is available on: [TCIA website](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70229053)

+The model used in this project: 3D Fullres U-Net

+The following documentation has the original documentation of the nnU-Net repo + my notes from my experience.

 **[2020_10_21] Update:** We now have documentation for [common questions](documentation/common_questions.md) and [common issues](documentation/common_problems_and_solutions.md).
 We now also provide [reference epoch times for several datasets and tips on how to identify bottlenecks](documentation/expected_epoch_times.md).